Moneylife

 Moneylife is an online personal finance website.
 The original fortnightly print edition ceased production from May 2018.

 History

-Moneylife was founded by husband and wife Debashis Basu and Sucheta Dalal in 2006.
+Moneylife was founded by husband and wife team of Debashis Basu and Sucheta Dalal in 2006.

-The Moneylife foundation was launced in 2010.
+The Moneylife foundation was launched in 2010.

 The National Stock Exchange of India (NSEoI) filed a Rs 100 crore defamation suit against Moneylife over a June 2015 publication of a whistleblower letter over allegations of preferential access to some brokers, the suit being withdrawn in September 2017.

 The final print edition of the magazine was published in May 2018.